-Update: British Airways has announced to start its flight operations in Pakistan from June.
-The national flag carrier of the United Kingdom will be operating three flights a week from Islamabad to London according to British Airways officials.
+Update: British Airways has started its flight operations in Pakistan from 2nd June.
+The national flag carrier of the United Kingdom will operate three flights a week from Islamabad to London according to British Airways officials.

 A meeting was held between the delegation of British Airways with the Special Assistant to the Prime Minister on Overseas Pakistanis and Human Resource Development Zulfi Bukhari in Islamabad.

 The delegation thanked the Special Assistant for his continuous efforts and support in discussing mutual interests.
 They also praised the government’s effort for improving the facilities provided at the New Islamabad Airport.

 Zulfi Bukhari said that Pakistan’s connectivity with the world is going to increase and this will become an opportunity for the country.

 United Kingdom‘s national carrier, British Airways, is gearing up to resume all flight operations in Pakistan.

 The airline will restart operations after over a decade after being suspended in 2008 following Marriot Islamabad attack.

 British high commission representatives announced the new, ” flight operations are set to resume from June 2019.”

 — Govt of Pakistan (@pid_gov) December 18, 2018

 — PakistanAviation (@PKAviation) December 18, 2018